JulienAssouline/SeniorCare/README.md

 # Seniorcare

-Seniorcare is a full stack mobile application for the client Senior Care Connect.
-It was built with five other developers over a 2 and a half week span while I was at Red Academy.
-The stack we used was React Native, Redux, Apollo, GraphQL, and PostgreSQL.
+Seniorcare is a full stack mobile application for the client Senior Care Connect, which was built with five other developers.
+The stack we used was React Native, Redux, Apollo, GraphQL, Express, and PostgreSQL.

 I built the chat which uses subscriptions to send results every time a particular event happens (exp. a message).